 Recurrent penile cancer is cancer that has recurred (come back) after it has been treated.
 The cancer may come back in the penis or in other parts of the body.

 Medically Reviewed by a Doctor on 4/18/2014

 Viewers share their comments

-Penile Cancer - Diagnosis Question: What exams and tests were performed that resulted in a diagnosis of penile cancer?
+Penile Cancer - Diagnosis Question: What exams and tests led to a diagnosis of penile cancer?

 Penile Cancer - Signs and Symptoms Question: Please share the signs and symptoms associated with penile cancer in you or your partner.